Sadhu Ramdas’ 1971 translation and interpretation of the

 39) For those who read the Hanuman Chalisa, perfection is attained, the witness is Shiva.

-40) Tulsidas, eternal servant of the Lord, prays, “Make my heart, Lord, thy abode.”
+40) Tulsidas, eternal servant of the Lord, prays, “Please make my heart, O Lord, into thy abode.”

 Son of the Wind God, dispeller of distress, most auspicious in form,

 with Sita, Ram, and Lakshman, please make my heart into your home.

 Originally I was going to record this version of the Chalisa for myself to help learn the words.
 Then some friends joined to create a beautiful recording of the Hanuman Chalisa in English for everyone to enjoy.